It’s a perfect Sunday afternoon, the sky is clear blue, the sun is shining and I’ve nothing to do but drink tea and laze about.

 I also noted that it has some wine-like qualities.
 There’s a red current undertone beneath the raspberry and dragon fruit that reminds me of a fruity red wine.
 It’s very drying on the tongue too.

 Twinings raspberry and dragon fruit tea is a delightful infusion that leaves a smile on my face after the last sip.
+The tea liquor colour is so vibrant and enticing, particularly in the sunlight!

 How to Brew Twinings Herbal Teas